Thomas Dunn English: Literary pursuits

 Later that year, Poe harshly criticized English's work as part of his "Literati of New York" series published in Godey's Lady's Book, referring to him as "a man without the commonest school education busying himself in attempts to instruct mankind in topics of literature".
+Poe also wrote that English "edited for several months a magazine [The Aristidean]....
+[He] had, for the motto on his magazine cover, the words of Richelieu,—Men call me cruel; I am not:—I am Just.
+Here the monosyllables 'an ass' should have been appended."

-The two had several confrontations, usually centered around literary caricatures of one another.
-One of English's letters which was published in the July 23, 1846, issue of the New York Mirror caused Poe to successfully sue the editors of the Mirror for libel.
+English and Poe had several confrontations, usually centered around literary caricatures of one another.
+One of English's letters, which was published in the July 23, 1846, issue of the New York Mirror, caused Poe to successfully sue the editors of the Mirror for libel.
 Poe was awarded $225.06 as well as an additional $101.42 in court costs.
 That year English published a novel called 1844, or, The Power of the S.F.
 Its plot made references to secret societies, and ultimately was about revenge.
 It included a character named Marmaduke Hammerhead, the famous author of The Black Crow, who uses phrases like "Nevermore" and "lost Lenore."
 The clear parody of Poe was portrayed as a drunkard, liar, and domestic abuser.
 Poe's story "The Cask of Amontillado" was written as a response, using very specific references to English's novel.
 Another Poe revenge tale, "Hop-Frog", may also reference English.
 Years later, in 1870, when English edited the magazine The Old Guard, founded by the Poe-defender Charles Chauncey Burr, he found occasion to publish both an anti-Poe article (June 1870) and an article defending Poe's greatest detractor Rufus Wilmot Griswold (October 1870).